Unit standard definitions and explanations

 Assessors should note the placement of range statements.

-• If written in the Guidance information (Explanatory notes) section, the range statement applies to all outcomes in the unit standard.
+• If written in the Guidance Information (Explanatory Notes) section, the range statement applies to all outcomes in the unit standard.

 • If written immediately below an outcome statement, it applies to all performance criteria in that outcome.